brettz9/eslint-config-ash-nazg/README.md

 - `no-warning-comments` - Good to catch to-dos, but better to search or parse code as a separate process rather than polluting one's ESLint warnings--some to-dos are ok to be left for the long term

+The `preferredTypes` setting was enabled here for integer/float as it can be cumbersome for projects to distinguish.

 ## Rationale for including rules that might not seem necessary